FernanCetinaE/Personal-Projects/README.md

-# Hi, I'm Fernan!, I'll be sharing my progress as SI student in both spanish and english
+# Hi, I'm Fernan!

+I'll be sharing my progress as Software Engineering student in both spanish and english. 😉